adelrblog/adelrblog.github.io/about.md

 title: About
 ---

-All the phones in my name,adel [əˈdel], are voiced.
+All the phones in my name, adel [əˈdel], are voiced.